Google's 97 Local Ranking Factors: Which Of The 28 Make Or Break Factors Is Your Website Missing?

 Getting found locally will only become more profitable for business owners.
 The bad news.
 It’s not easy anymore...
 In fact, it’s become somewhat of an art to get your website ranked due to increasing competition and continuing ranking factors introduced by Google.
 But wait...

 Here’s More Good News 😉

-From our own research (Australian specific) and with help from the guys over at MOZ we’ve compiled a list of 97 factors that will affect your businesses local visibility.
-Some of the factors are straight forward (duh kinda factors) Others easily missed.
-Some that are geeky and technical… And then there’s those “secret factors” you just wouldn’t know about unless you had access to data from hundreds upon hundreds of ranking websites – which lucky for you… we do!
+[gap size="25px"] From our own research (Australian specific) and with help from the guys over at MOZ we’ve compiled a list of 97 factors that will affect your business's local visibility.
+Some of the factors are straightforward (duh kinda factors) Others are easily missed.
+Some are geeky and technical...
+And then there are those “secret factors” you just wouldn’t know about unless you had access to data from hundreds upon hundreds of ranking websites - which lucky for you... we do!
 So let’s get into it.
-Use this page as a resource to refer back to… a checklist to cross of or just as a general understanding of what it takes to rank locally in 2015 and beyond.
-You can also find out more about our done-for you local seo services here.
+Use this page as a resource to refer back to... a checklist to cross off or just as a general understanding of what it takes to rank locally in 2015 and beyond.
+You can also find out more about our done-for-you local SEO services here.

 The BIG Ones | Organic

 1) City, State in Landing Page Title